rimutaka/posts/cloud-migration-assessment-with-microsoft-dma-and-sqlpackage-tools/readme.md

 ----

-## Data Migration Assistant vs. SQL Package comparison
+## Data Migration Assistant vs. SQL Package feature comparison

 In short, both tools are complimentary of each other and I recommend using both.